U.S. Presidential Libraries and Museums

 24. Grover Cleveland – Grover Cleveland Birthplace, Caldwell, New Jersey.

-26. Theodore Roosevelt – Sagamore Hill National Historic Site, Oyster Bay, New York; Theodore Roosevelt Birthplace National Historic Site, New York City, New York; Theodore Roosevelt Inaugural National Historic Site, Buffalo, New York; Theodore Roosevelt National Park, Medora, North Dakota.
+26. Theodore Roosevelt – Sagamore Hill National Historic Site, Oyster Bay, New York (our visit here); Theodore Roosevelt Birthplace National Historic Site, New York City, New York; Theodore Roosevelt Inaugural National Historic Site, Buffalo, New York; Theodore Roosevelt National Park, Medora, North Dakota.

 27. William Howard Taft – William Howard Taft National Historic Site, Cincinnati, Ohio.